Skip to content

 Visiting Lyme with your dog

-Lyme is a two pawprint rated place.
+Lyme is a three pawprint rated place.
 With 1,400 acres of rugged moorland, ancient woodlands and formal gardens to explore, Lyme is a great day out for you and your dog.
 Find out where your dog can go and the facilities available below.

 Article